WASdev/ci.docker/README.md

 WebSphere Liberty Docker images contain an SCC and (by default) add your application's specific data to the SCC at image build time when your Dockerfile invokes `RUN configure.sh`.

+Note that currently some content in the SCC is sensitive to heap geometry.
+If the server is started with options that cause heap geometry to significantly change from when the SCC was created that content will not be used and you may observe fluctuations in start-up performance.
+Specifying a smaller `-Xmx` value increases the chances of obtaining a heap geometry that's compatible with the AOT code.

 This feature can be controlled via the following variables:

 * `OPENJ9_SCC` (environment variable)